 Click here for the the topic information page COMS9001 Communicating Research.

-What past candidates have gained from COMS9001:
+What past students have gained from COMS9001:

 - It was great to get together with other PhD students and interact and learn from one another and journey together through this topic.
 Building those relationships with others was really helpful on top of what we learnt during the topic.